 Send me Your Splash Comm Pictures

 On the peak years the racer’s comments were consistently “WOW!
 Best organized race in the state.”
 A part of this was without question due to ham coverage.
 From a race committee standpoint we need ham-radio to keep the event a well-run machine and to maintain our goals we keep the organizational parts on a committee level.
-With this said we are so dependent on each every volunteer – this means YOU.
+With this said we are so creditably dependent on each and every volunteer – this means YOU.
 Our Comm efforts coordinate Shuttle Busses, Racer Safety and overall information / logistics.
 20+ years ago cell phones and cell coverage were dismal at best.
 Now, it is a part of life.
 From a comm standpoint, we simply adjust.
-However, we are down to one talk channel (nets) and need in reality 2-3 to maintain race safety/logistics and transportation logistics flowing real time.
-For many years we used 4 nets to accomplish everything.
+However, we are down to one talk channel (nets), whereas for many years we used 4 nets to accomplish everything.

 In most Public Service events, ham radio is a messaging medium.
-Since I am a Committee member we use ham-radio to “command” the race.
+Since I am a Committee member we use ham-radio to “coordinate and command” the race.
 Thus, we need you to feel empowered to communicate in a tactical format between stations.
-Race HQ is also monitoring, but is not a Net Controller in most ham-sense, but a “coordination central”.
-Race HQ has always been co-located with race registration and scoring.
-Race information is available from Race HQ and Race Coordinator (N1ATP).
+Race HQ will also monitor, but is not a Net Controller in most ham-sense, but as a “coordination central”.
+Bus Coordinator and Race Admin functions are co-located with race registration and scoring.
+Race information is available from Race Coordinator (N1ATP).
 Most decisions will be made on the fly by the Race Coordinator (N1ATP).

 At the end of the day – YOUR volunteer time, as an individual or as a team, is crucial to the success of the event and we, the race committee, Thank You!

 WE WOULD LIKE YOUR COMM and CERT RELATED PICTURES

 Please take selfies during the race and send pictures to email@example.com Keep them Communication and Splash related.